The Old War Office

 Whilst the heritage rooms and location provided incredible opportunity, there were a number of significant constraints inhibiting development.
 The property has 2 1⁄2 miles of corridor, there are over 1,000 rooms (with the majority having poor or no light) and 1/3 of the space is underground.

-The proposed development was for a 125 room hotel to be occupied by Raffles, a grand ballroom for 600 people and 80 apartments.
-To enable this, three storeys were proposed to be added to the rear of the property.
+The proposed development is for a 125-room hotel to be occupied by Raffles, a grand ballroom for 600 people and 80 apartments.
+To enable this, three storeys were proposed to be added to the rear of the property and additional height at the front of the building on Whitehall.

 Concilio undertook considerable engagement with the neighbouring residents of Whitehall Court, whose management committee’s stance changed from one of opposition to supporting the proposals at Committee.
 Regular engagement also took place with neighbouring hotels, businesses, the local amenity societies and Councillors at Westminster City Council.

-Following planning permission being approved Concilio was appointed by Westminster Development Services to manage the Community Liaison Group during the development phase, which began in Q1 2018.
+Following planning permission being granted by Westminster City Council, Concilio was appointed by the client to manage the Community Liaison Group during the development phase.